ihmeuw/vivarium_public_health/docs/source/concepts/mslt/chronic_disease.rst

 A key assumption in their derivation is the independence of mortality from all
 causes:

-   If it is assumed that mortality from all other causes is independent of the disease, i.e., that it is the same for healthy and diseased people, this implies that the transition hazards for incidence, remission and case fatality are not affected by the value of the 'all other causes' mortality.
+   "If it is assumed that mortality from all other causes is independent of the disease, i.e., that it is the same for healthy and diseased people, this implies that the transition hazards for incidence, remission and case fatality are not affected by the value of the 'all other causes' mortality.
-   Therefore we can set the value of mortality from all other causes to 0 (i.e., leave it out of the equations) and still derive the right values for the disease rates.
+   Therefore we can set the value of mortality from all other causes to 0 (i.e., leave it out of the equations) and still derive the right values for the disease rates."

 With this simplifying assumption, the system of equations are: